Hyeonjong of Joseon

-Hyeonjong (14 March 1641 – 17 September 1674), personal name Yi Yeon, was the 18th monarch of the Joseon of Korea.
-His reign was mostly marked by heavy conflict among the nation's political factions on various issues, particularly on funeral rites.
-He was also the only king in Joseon's more than 500 year-long history to not have any concubines.
+Hyeonjong (14 March 1641 – 17 September 1674), (Note: In the Korean calendar (lunisolar), he was born on the 4th day of the 2nd lunar month and died on the 18th day of the 8th lunar month.) personal name Yi Yeon, was the 18th monarch of Joseon.
+The only surviving son of King Hyojong, his reign was characterized by heavy conflict among the political factions on various issues, particularly on funeral rites.
+He is also remembered as the only king in Joseon's more than 500 years of history who did not take concubines.

 Biography

 Background

 Hyeonjong was born in 1641 as the first son of King Hyojong as Yi Yeon, while his father was still in China as a captive of the Qing dynasty; thus he was born at Shenyang before the Qing dynasty officially moved its capital to Beijing after defeating Ming dynasty in 1644, which made him the first and only monarch of Joseon to be born abroad.
 He returned to Korea in 1645 along with his father and became Crown Prince in 1651.